Privacy Rights of Students in Education Records

 - student access rights to their records;

-- the procedures for challenging the content of student records;
+- procedure for challenging the content of student records; and

-- the right of the student to file a complaint with the Department of Education.
+- the student's right to file a complaint with the Department of Education.

 The Department of Education has established an office and review board to investigate complaints and adjudicate violations.

 The designated office is: